Cloud Infrastructure Penetration Testing

 FAQ

-We test AWS, Azure, and GCP environments, including hybrid and multi-account setups.
+We test AWS, Azure, and GCP environments, including multi-account, multi-subscription, and hybrid setups.
+Multi-cloud environments are tested with a unified methodology that covers provider-specific risks.

 Yes.
-Findings and retest results include evidence suitable for internal review and external audits.
+Findings include exploit reproduction steps, IAM policy analysis, and retest results with pass/fail evidence and timestamps.
+Deliverables are formatted for internal security review and external compliance audits.